Demographics of Nepal: Migration

+Emigration

+Nepali in the United Kingdom

-In the 2001 census, approximately 6,000 Nepalese were living in the UK.
+In the 2001 census, approximately 6,000 Nepali were living in the UK.
 According to latest figure from Office for National Statistics estimates that 51,000 Nepal-born people are currently resident in the UK.
-There has been increasing interest in the opportunities offered in the UK by the Nepalese, especially education.
+There has been increasing interest in the opportunities offered in the UK by the Nepali, especially education.
 Between the years of 2001 to 2006, there were 7,500 applications for student visas.

-Nepalese in Hong Kong
+Nepali in Hong Kong

 The Nepali people residing in Hong Kong are primarily made up of children of ex-Gurkhas; born in Hong Kong during their parents' service with the British Army's Brigade of Gurkhas, which was based in Hong Kong from the 1970s until the handover.
 Large groups of Nepali people can be found in Shek Kong and Yuen Long District off of the main bases of the British army.
 Many ex-Gurkhas remained in Hong Kong after the end of their service under the sponsorship of their Hong Kong-born children, who held right of abode.

-Nepalese of middle age or older generations in Hong Kong are predominantly found in security, while those of younger generations are predominantly found in the business industry.
+Nepali of middle age or older generations in Hong Kong are predominantly found in security, while those of younger generations are predominantly found in the business industry.

 Mostly the people from Kirati ethnic groups such as Rai and Limbu are the ones residing in Hong Kong and other neighbouring nations such as Singapore and Japan.

-Nepalese overseas
+Nepali overseas

 Nepali migrants abroad have suffered tremendous hardships, including some 7,500 deaths in the Middle East and Malaysia alone since the year 2000, some 3,500 in Saudi Arabia.

-Foreign population in Nepal
+Immigration

-According to the 2001 census, there were 116,571 foreign born citizens in Nepal; 90% of them were of Indian origin (Biharis) followed by Bhutan, Pakistan and China.
-This number does not include the refugees from Bhutan and Tibet.
+According to the 2001 census, there were 116,571 foreign born citizens in Nepal; 90% of them were of Indian origin followed by Bhutan, Pakistan and China.
+This number does not include the refugees from Bhutan and Tibet, nor does it include 4 million indian immigrants who were given Nepali citizenship in 2008 after the promulgation of the New Constitution of Nepal.